cicciresearch/arkeo-api-docs/docs/routine/connection_test.md

-# IPCE Routine Commands
+# Connection Test Routine Commands

-This section lists the commands specific to the IPCE routine.
+This section lists the commands specific to the Connection Test routine.

 ## ⚙️ Settings JSON
 ```json